lmcai/Rafflesiaceae_phylogenomics/README.md

 ### 6_Time_tree

-Inferring the placement of Rafflesiaceae under the full coalescent model in starBEAST with a reduced dataset.
+Divergence time estimation of Rafflesiaceae and Apodanthaceae using penalized likelihood method and bayesian method implemented in treePL and PhyloBayes..

 ### 7_MSC_simulation